Ever Almeida

 Ever Hugo Almeida Almada (born 1 July 1948) is a Paraguayan football manager and former player who played as a goalkeeper.
-He is the current manager of Olimpia.

 Almeida was born in Salto, Uruguay, but became a naturalized Paraguayan in 1975.

 Career

 As player

 Almeida made his professional debut in 1967 at the age of 19 playing for C.A.
 Cerro of Montevideo.
 After a few years in the Uruguayan football league he was transferred to Club Guaraní of Paraguay.
 Shortly afterwards, in 1973, he received an offer from Olimpia.
-From that point on Almeida played with Olimpia for nearly two decades, setting a record for being the player with most appearances in the Copa Libertadores with 113, from 1973 to 1990, winning the tournament on two occasions (1979 and 1990).
+From that point on Almeida played with Olimpia for nearly two decades, setting a record for being the player with most appearances in the Copa Libertadores with 113, from 1973 to 1990, winning the tournament on two occasions (1979 and 1990); Olimpia's dominance of Paraguayan football meant he and his team only missed two of the 18 tournaments played in this period (1978 and 1985).
 He also won the Intercontinental Cup (1979), Supercopa Sudamericana (1990), and the Recopa Sudamericana (1991), along with several Paraguayan national championships with Olimpia.